High School Students

 Students Who Have Not Completed 10th Grade

 Students that have not completed the 10th grade prior to the start of the term must gain the permission of the appropriate academic Division Dean that oversees the department in which the student wishes to take a class.
-The student must take to the Dean: letters of support from both a parent and the high school principal (not a high school counselor); a copy of the high school transcript; cleared all required prerequisites, if any; and for classes for which recommended preparation is English 1A (college level English), the students must take the assessment test and at least assess into English A and English 84.
+The student must take to the Dean: letters of support from both a parent and the high school principal (not a high school counselor); a copy of their high school transcript; cleared all required prerequisites, if any; and for classes for which recommended preparation is English 1A (college level English), the students must take the assessment test and at least assess into English A and English 84.
 If approved to enroll, students need to submit to the admissions office the concurrent enrollment form along with the additional documentation provided to the Division Dean.
-Please click here for information sheet.

 Students Who Wish to Enroll in a Third Class

-El Camino College will grant college credit for completed coursework.
+Compton College will grant college credit for completed coursework.
 Students should consult their school counselor and/or school district policy on enrolling in college classes to earn high school credits or dual credit.

-Applying to Compton Center does not guarantee a seat in a class.
+Applying to Compton College does not guarantee a seat in a class.
 Registration priority is given to continuing students first, followed by new and returning students, and then K-12 students.
 K-12 Students must go through the application process each semester that they are enrolled as a concurrently enrolled student.